wangshuangkc/aws-solutions/cross-partition-copy-image.md

 ## From source partition

-* Set up AWS credentials of the account with the ami-xxxxxxxxxxxfor calling APIs.
+* Set up AWS credentials of the account with the AMI for calling APIs.
 The principal should have at least below permissions

 ```json
 {